dougeby/IntuneDocs/InTuneDocs/DeployUse/afw-compliance-policy-settings-in-microsoft-intune.md

 ## Device health and security settings

 - **Device must not be jailbroken or rooted:** If you enable this setting, jailbroken devices will be evaluated as noncompliant.
-- **Require that devices prevent installation of apps from unknown sources:** You do not have to configure this setting as Android for Work devices provide this capability.
+- **Require that devices prevent installation of apps from unknown sources:** You do not have to configure this setting as Android for Work devices always restrict installation from unknown sources. .

 - **Require that USB debugging is  disabled**: You do not have to configure this settings as USB debugging is already disabled on Android for Work devices.
-- **Require devices have enabled Scan device for security threats **: This setting specifies that the **Verify apps** feature is enabled on the device.

 - **Minimum Android security patch level **: Use this setting to specify the minimum Android patch level.
 Devices that are not at least at this patch level will be noncompliant.
 The date must be specified the format: YYYY-MM-DD.
 - **Require device threat protection to be enabled**: Use this setting to take the risk assessment from the Lookout MTP solution as a condition for compliance.
 Select the maximum allowed threat level, which is one of the following: